-- 1. Keep paint in a heated store before use and never leave paint cans on a cold concrete floor. - 2.
-Follow the film thickness specification.
-Over application is wasteful and slows the drving process - 3.
-Maintain a minimum temperature of 15-20°C in the spray booth and drying area, using a background heater or ducted, filtered, warm workshop air.
-Use simple fans to maintain air circulation. - 4.
-Leave heat and air circulation fans on overnight.
-In cool, still air very little drying will take place. - 5.
-Don't try to accelerate drying by blasting hot air at joinery items.
-This will speed up surface drying, but trap moisture in the film and slow down the coalescence process.
-Contact Teknos for advice on forced drying - 6.
-Delay wrapping finished joinery for as long as possible.
+- Keep paint in a heated store before use and never leave paint cans on a cold concrete floor. - Follow the film thickness specification.
+Over application is wasteful and slows the drying process. - Maintain a warm temperature of 15-20°C in the drying area, using a background heater or ducted, filtered, warm workshop air.
+Use simple fans to maintain air circulation. - Leave heat and air circulation fans on overnight.
+In cool, still air very little drying will take place. - Don't try to accelerate drying by blasting hot air at joinery items.
+This will speed up surface drying, but trap moisture in the film and slow down the coalescence process. - Delay wrapping finished joinery for as long as possible.
 Wrapping and storage in an unheated despatch area will slow or stop moisture release from the film preventing full coalescence and curing.
-Prevent contact with the painted surface.